How we work

 We all make mistakes!
 “Faktoje” corrects errors in published stories as quickly as possible and with appropriate transparency.

-If you suspect that there is any violation on our part of the principles of this code, you can contact the EFCSN by filling out the form that you can find at this link.
+If you suspect that there is a violation on our part of the principles of journalism or the code of ethics, you can also file a complaint with the EFCSN by filling out the form you find at this link or the IFCN using this link.

 You can fact-check too!